KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/heir.md

 ## Introduction

-The Heir Antara module allows cryptocurrency funds to be passed on as an inheritance.
+The Heir Antara Module allows cryptocurrency funds to be passed on as an inheritance.

 The module functions by the means of a special `1of2` Antara address.
 In this type of address there are two private keys that are capable of spending funds from the address.
 However, only the first private key may spend funds by default.